Action Man: Beginnings and success

-Palitoy (from 1964, a British subsidiary of General Mills) was the UK licensee for Hasbro Industries.
-Palitoy developed from a plastics firm established by Alfred Edward Pallett in 1909 and became one of Britain's leading toy manufacturers until its eventual closure in 1984.
+From 1964, Palitoy, a British subsidiary of General Mills, was the UK licensee for Hasbro Industries.
+Palitoy developed from a plastics firm, established by Alfred Edward Pallett in 1909 and became one of Britain's leading toy manufacturers, until its closure in 1984.

 In 1964, Sales Director Hal Belton returned from the United States with a new toy called G.I.
 Joe as a present for his grandson.
 When he realised that it was well received by his grandson he "borrowed" the toy and presented it to the General Manager Miles Fletcher.
 Miles and his Production Director Brian Wybrow made contact with Hasbro at the New York toy fair the next year.
 Samples were acquired from Hasbro and marketing research was carried out – Palitoy employees were given samples to take home for their children to test.
 The controversy at the time was "should boys be playing with a doll".
 Palitoy (as Hasbro before) ignored these concerns and the word "doll" was banned when discussing the new toy.

 A name was needed and Gee Advertising was commissioned to come up with some ideas.
 A list was passed around the company (as remembered by Stuart Moore, designer of the successful Tiny Tears) for people to cast their preference.
 One name remembered was "Ace 21" because the mannequin had 21 separate components.
-Both Peter Watson, of Gees, and Les Cooke, Palitoy Brand Manager (later to become Managing Director), claim authorship of the name Action Man, but it was Sales Manager Harry Trowell who suggested the name to Miles Fletcher over lunch at the local pub, the Fox and Goose.
+Both Peter Watson, of Gees, and Les Cooke, Palitoy Brand Manager (later to become managing director), claim authorship of the name Action Man, but it was Sales Manager Harry Trowell who suggested the name to Miles Fletcher over lunch at the local pub, the Fox and Goose.
 Eventually after lengthy negotiation a licensing deal to produce the toy using Hasbro tooling and Far East sourcing was agreed in late 1965, just prior to the launch at the British Toy Fair in January 1966.